magulaiz/Drupal/composer/Template/RecommendedProject/README.md

 You can quickly extend Drupal's core feature set by installing any of its [thousands of free and open source modules][modules].
-With Drupal and its module ecosystem, you can often build most or all of what your project needs before writing a single line of code.
+With Drupal and its module ecosystem, you can often build most or all of what your project needs without writing a single line of code.

-## Changelog
+## Change log

 Drupal keeps detailed [change records][changelog].
 You can search Drupal's changes for a record of every notable breaking change and new feature since